 Because of the chances of misdiagnosis, parental involvement in noticing signs and supporting the child can be key to helping them manage symptoms.

 Does bipolar disorder look the same in everyone?
 Not exactly.
-According to the National Institute of Mental Health, children experience a range of symptoms and emotions depending on the episode.
+According to the

 For episodes of mania, children might: